On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: Introduction

 where $x:\mathbb{R}\times\mathbb{R}^d\,(\text{or }\mathbb{R}\times\mathbb{T}^d) \to \mathbb{R}$ is a solution of the diffusion equation, $C_d$ is a constant depending on the dimension, and $\Delta_z$ denotes the Laplace operator.

-In essence, in the aforementioned limit, the dynamics in \cref{eq: heat-equaion} and \cref{eq: dynamics formulation intro} are equivalent when the underlying graph is the $d$-dimensional lattice or torus.
+In essence, in the aforementioned limit, the dynamics in \cref{eq: heat-equation,eq: dynamics formulation intro} are equivalent when the underlying graph $G$ is the $d$-dimensional lattice or torus.
 Moreover, in the case of a compact domain (e.g., in $\mathbb{T}^d$), the solution of the heat/diffusion equation ultimately attains equilibrium, resulting in a uniform temperature distribution across all positions.
-Such a behavior corresponds to the consensus reached by the agents in the DeGroot model.
+Such a behavior corresponds to the consensus reached by the agents in the DeGroot model as described in our results with \cref{prop: linear interaction,theorem: main}.